cjbackman/riksdawgen/api/README.md

 2. Personal configuration (optional)
 3. Environment variables

-Which environment configuration to use is defiend through the environment variable `ENVIRONMENT_CONFIG`.
+Which environment configuration to use is defiend through the environment variable `DEPLOY_ENV`.
 Furthermore, if there is a need for a personal config, simply set the environment variable `USER_CONFIG` to the path where your personal config resides.
 This path is relative to the where the Flask app is created.